Skip to Main Content

 From East Village Counter to Critical Recognition

 New York's kaiseki tier has never been large.
 The format demands a kitchen willing to rebuild its menu around seasonal logic rather than a fixed identity, and the city's dining economics make that commitment expensive to sustain.
 The counters that have endured in this space tend to accumulate critical recognition gradually, moving from specialist-press attention to broader industry acknowledgment over several years.
-Tsukimi, at 228 East 10th Street in the East Village, has followed that trajectory with uncommon speed.
+Tsukimi, at 228 East 10th Street in the East Village, is a Michelin-starred modern kaiseki restaurant.
 Opinionated About Dining placed it on its North America Highly Recommended list in 2023; by 2024 it held a Michelin star and a top-302 OAD ranking; by 2025 it had climbed to #205 in OAD's North America list.
 That kind of upward movement across three consecutive years, across two separate credentialing systems, is a meaningful signal in a city where critical attention is unevenly distributed and rarely linear.

 The Moon-Viewing Aesthetic